-Instead of explaining the query samples from the document models (and combining the results for different examples afterwards), we could go the other way and explain document samples from query models.
+Instead of explaining the query samples from the document models (and combining the results for different examples afterwards), we could go the other way and explain document samples from query models (called 'Topic Models' in this paper).
 In this setting, documents that have a high likelihood of being generated from the query model are assumed to be relevant.
+For a full comparison of this topic model approach and the original document model approach from section 2, see [11].

-We use all available examples for a given topic to build a GMM.
+In the topic model approach, all available examples for a given topic are used to build a GMM.
 The assumption here is that different components in the GMM can capture different aspects of the information need, thus contrasting examples (e.g. day and night shots of city views) are no longer a problem.
 During training of the model we allowed topic samples to be explained by a background model; this way very common, non distinguishing query samples do not contribute as much to the model parameters.
-After building the models we can use our normal ranking function (Equation 1) only now the roles of query and document are reversed; now we have a set of document samples $\boldsymbol{x}$ that need to be explained from the query model $\omega_i$ .
+After building the models we can use our normal ranking function (Equation 1), only now the roles of query and document are reversed; we have a set of document samples \boldsymbol{x} that need to be explained from query model ω_i .

 Smoothing with background probabilities as in Equation 1 is not wise in this case.
 When we use smoothing, common samples get a high score.
 This is useful in the standard query likelihood approach (Section 2), since these high background scores are independent of the document model under consideration; the contribution of the individual document models to scores of common samples, is therefore less important and the influence of these samples on the ranking is relatively small.
 However with the reversed likelihood that we are using here, smoothing means that common document samples get high scores.
 Obviously, this is not document independent and thus documents with a lot of common samples will get high scores and end up at the top of the ranked list.
-For this reason, we do not smooth the scores for the topic models and rank the documents using:
+For this reason, we do not smooth the scores for the